lexrus/VPNOn/README.md

 This project follows the gitflow workflow.
 You'd better create a branch called `feature/sth_improved` before any major improvements.
 Meanwhile minor bug fixes are welcomed in the develop branch.

+## Localization

+Please contribute to [my Crowdin project](https://crowdin.com/project/vpnon).
+I may send some redeem code once you complete a language.

 ## URL Scheme

 VPN service providers may list a link for their customers to efficiently add server configurations in VPN On.
 By register the `vpnon://` protocol, it supports the following URL scheme: